 Visiting the Japanese Gardens is a must do in Washington State during fall in Seattle.
 The color of the leaves turns into vivid shades that are perfectly reflected in the pond.

 There is a small entrance fee to get in, but this helps keep the number of visitors lower.
 The gardens are a beautiful place to take a quiet stroll by yourself or get some thinking done as you sit on a bench.
+Make sure to bring your camera because there are so many photo-ops.

 19. Ski in the Mountains

-A big reason why I’ll likely never move from Washington is that there are adventures to be had all throughout the year, including winter.
+A big reason I’ll likely never move from Washington is that there are adventures to be had throughout the year, including winter.
 We have a variety of mountains to ski at in the state, including Mount Baker to the far north and Crystal Mountain further south.
 If you’ve never been before, you should put ski lessons on your Washington bucket list.

 Located about an hour east of Seattle off I-90, Snoqualmie Pass is the closest place to go skiing around the area.
 There are four places to ski at Snoqualmie: Summit West, Summit Central, Summit East, and Alpental.
 I personally prefer Alpental, as it tends to be less crowded.